asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	16

-The second example above shows us how the command line argument `grep -c string file` can be used for specific files, producing a number that represents how many lines the string is used in in that particular file.
+The second example above shows us how the command line argument `grep -c "string" file` can be used for specific files, producing a number that represents how many lines the string, in this case "Athens", is used in in that particular file.

 ## `-n`

-`grep -n string file` displays the line number in the specific file in which `string` exists along with the full line.
+`grep -n "string" file` displays the line number in the specific file in which `string` exists along with the full line.
+My source for this specific command line argument is: https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/ .

 **EXAMPLE 1**